This post may contain affiliate links. See our affiliate disclaimer here.

-Keep Slide Outs In
+Keep Awning and Slide Outs In

-In an effort to minimize the amount of space your RV occupies, keep your slide outs pulled in while camping overnight at Cracker Barrel, unless your slide outs fit within the parking space lines.
+In an effort to minimize the amount of space your RV occupies, keep your awning and slide outs pulled in while camping overnight at Cracker Barrel, unless your slide outs fit within the parking space lines.

 Make sure slides never extend outside of parking spaces, where they might block the road for other customers.